jchris/WebWorkerStorage/JSONDB.md

 ## Motivation
 To build the simplest useful data store for web developers.
-WebWorkerStorage is a key/value store, with range queries.
+JSONDB is a key/value store, with range queries.
 This combines the simplicity of localStorage or cookies with the ability to create custom indexes that can be used for complex queries.

 ## Storage

-At the heart of WebWorkerStorage is a persistent key-value store which supports range-queries.
+At the heart of JSONDB is a persistent key-value store which supports range-queries.
 Traditionally this is implemented with a B-Tree or similar data structure although the spec doesn't care what's under the covers.

-The WebWorkerStorage API is designed to provide a solution that meets the needs for most web application development, with the minimum of implementation complexity.
+The JSONDB API is designed to provide a solution that meets the needs for most web application development, with the minimum of implementation complexity.

 ### Storage Example